 If you remember from our previous discussion, %edi contains the index to our list of values in data_items. incl increments the value of %edi by one.
 Then the movl is just like the one we did beforehand.
-However, since we incremented %edi, it is getting the next value from the list.
-Now, %eax has the next value to be tested.
+However, since we already incremented %edi, %eax is getting the next value from the list.
+Now %eax has the next value to be tested.
 So, let's test it!